openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 Drives with command queues are able to reorder IO operations to increase IOPS.
 This is called Native Command Queuing on SATA and Tagged Command Queuing on PATA/SCSI/SAS.
-ZFS stores objects in metaslabs and it can use several metastabs at any given time.
+ZFS stores objects in metaslabs and it can use several metaslabs at any given time.
 Consequently, ZFS is not only designed to take advantage of command queuing, but good ZFS performance requires command queuing.
 Almost all drives manufactured within the past 10 years can be expected to support command queuing.
 The exceptions are: